Part 10: Spacewar 4.4 — A Twofold Stand

 Film semiotics propose a twofold structure of identification for the spectator: A primary identification, where the spectator identifies with the very process of looking as a perceiving subject, implying an illusion of coherence and mastery related to Lacan's analogy of the mirror stage, and layers of secondary identification arising from the identification with the characters on the screen.
 This identification is crucially a product of a spatial diposition: The immovable spectator-subject which is viewing the scene from an ideal view-point (which the very term subject is derived from) identifying with the camera and its movements that are typically bound to the main characters, at least in narrative cinema, regulated by the means of continuity and invisible editing.
 "What moves in film, finally, is the spectator, immobile in front of the screen.
 Film is the regulation of that movement, the individual as subject held in a shifting and placing of desire, energy, contradiction, in a perceptual retotalization of the imaginary (the set scene of image and subject).
 This is the investment of film in narrativization; (...) the spectator is the point of the film's spatial relations."
 (Heath, Stephen, Questions of Cinema, Bloomington: Indiana University Press, 1981).

 While most, if not all, of this also applies to video games, there is even more to it than the enoncé of film semiotics, this dreamlike, fantasmatic in-between of outside vision and internal imagination, where a presentation of serial images and plot structures is activated by an essentially passive subject.
-In contrast to the spectator-subject of film theory, the video gamer is an active subject, too.
+In contrast to the spectator-subject of film theory, the video gamer is an active subject, as well.
 Any notion of mastery and illusionary coherence, arising from the mere act of viewing, would be instantly wracked to the pieces of a fundamental frustration, if solely based on passive, motorically deprived perception.
-We may note that some of the secondary identification in cinema is a product of the psychological investments made by the subject in decoding and reconstructing space in order to make meaning, a space that is typically presented and revealed by the movements of the main characters on the screen, thus binding these investments to the main characters as the camera is bound to the acting of the players.
+Extending on the traditional theory, we may note that some of the secondary identification in cinema is a product of the psychological investments made by the subject in decoding and reconstructing space in order to make meaning, a space that is typically presented and revealed by the movements of the main characters on the screen, thus binding these investments to the main characters as the camera is bound to the acting of the players.
 In video games, this kind of investments are specifically made in a domain of purpose in order to address and master the riddles posed by the essentially hidden realm of game mechanics as encoded in the internal representation of the game.
 What unlatches and localizes identification on the first hand, are the "pivots" of interaction, any locations on the screen that allow access to the internal mechanics.
-The riddles posed by the game mechanics and the controls and hints provided to the player as means to address them contribute an integral part to the aesthetics of the game as much as its narrative and textual qualities.
-(And it's also in this domain that we meet again the rhythm of shifting, contradiction, and retotalization, the placing of desire and energy as described by Stephen Heath above, e.g., in the raising complexity and redifined riddles emerging from alternating levels.)
+The riddles posed by the game mechanics and the controls and hints provided to the player as means to address them contribute an integral part to the aesthetics of the game as much as to its narrative and textual qualities.
+(And it's also in this domain that we meet again the rhythm of shifting, contradiction, and retotalization, the placing of desire and energy as described by Stephen Heath above, e.g., in the raising complexity and redefined riddles emerging from alternating levels.)
 Importantly, this domain is not bound to a specific projection other than by the riddle it poses to the player.

 This is also, why we see specific projections in video games that are typically not found in narrative film: The absolute view of the totality without any mediation of a view-port that would coincide with the view of a camera, or, of more interest here, subjective views.
 In narrative film a first-person perspective typically collapses in terms of identification, when maintained over a longer period of time, for the lack of a crystallizing main character or any means to actively explore what is else an essentially void scene.
 (There are only a few examples that are usually considered as not that successful experiments, like Lady in the Lake, 1947, and Dark Passage, 1949.)
 In video games, the subjective presentation is not only augmenting the riddle of the game mechanics by adding a translation of the coordinate systems involved, it also allows for a construction of space from and by the very pivot of interaction, thus mending the diagetic universe and the realms of interaction in a quality that isn't accessible to film.